 “The setup is easy, and it’s one of those moves that you instantly feel burning in your chest,” Boudro says.
 He recommends performing this move in front of a mirror.
 “Set up resistance bands or a cable fly machine with the handles low and near the ground.

 Grab the handles in a staggered athletic stance.
 Make sure you are far enough away from the rig or machine that you are using, and there is tension on the cables (or bands),” he says.

 “Start with your palms facing out.
 Bring your hands toward the center of your chest (sternum), squeeze for two seconds, then slowly bring your hands back down to your sides.”
 Repeat for three sets of ten reps each.

-One of the most classic chest workouts in fitness is the bench press.
+The bench press is one of the most classic chest workouts in fitness.
 It’s a trusty move for building strength, burning fat, and getting that extra little cut in your pec muscles, Boudro says.